VakeyLabs/ParticleLife/README.md

 Since all particles can affect each other, all particles will need to be processed to each other to determine the velocity of each particle.
 In Big-O terms, that is a whopping O(n²).
 The following optimizations have been applied that allow the simulation to run smoothly with up to 20,000 particles.
 - Use of Spatial Partitioning Technique to dramatically reduce the number of operations needed to determine the velocity of each particle.
 - Use of Data Oriented Design principles.
-Particle data is organized in contiguous cache-friendly data structures to allow for efficient data access and parallelization..
+Particle data is organized in contiguous cache-friendly data structures to allow for efficient data access and parallelization.